 Our bodies are biochemically coordinated with the daily rhythms of the sun.
 This coordination system is called the “circadian clock”.
-Jet travel, either East or West, (but not North or South) can quickly place us into a new time zone that confuses our circadian clock, and make it difficult to sleep at night, despite our exhaustion from travel, and make us tired during the daytime.
-The effect can last for days, until our circadian clocks are reset to the new time zone.
+Jet travel, either East or West, (but not North or South) can quickly place us into a new time zone that confuses our circadian clock, makes it difficult to sleep at night, despite our exhaustion from travel, and makes us tired during the daytime.
+The effect can last for days until our circadian clocks are reset to the new time zone.
 Medication can accelerate the rate at which we adjust.